devassistant/devassistant/docs/developer_documentation/create_assistant/packaging_and_distributing.rst

 - Each of this is optional, i.e. you don't create ``files`` or ``snippets`` folder if you provide no files or snippets.
 Only mandatory thing is ``meta.yaml`` (see below).
-- Everything goes to the particular folder, just like you've learn in the :ref:`Tutorial <tutorial>`.
+- Everything goes to the particular folder, just like you've learned in the chapter about :ref:`creating assistants <create_your_own_assistant>`.
 However, you can only add stuff named as your dap (means either a folder or a file with a particular extension).
 If you have more levels of assistants, such as ``crt/foo/bar/spam.yaml``, you have to include top-level assistants (in this case both ``crt/foo.yaml`` and ``crt/foo/bar.yaml``).
 And you have to preserve the structure in other folders as well (i.e. no ``icons/crt/foo/spam.svg`` but ``icons/crt/foo/bar/spam.svg``).
 - The top level folder is named ``<package_name>-<version>``.

 meta.yaml